superneo41/BCNF-Decomposition/README.md

 BCNF Decomposition

-All algorithms are implemented in 4 classes(relation, realist, fd, fdList).
+All APIs are implemented in 4 classes(relation, realist, fd, fdList).
+The core BCNF-Decomposition algorithm is written in fdlist class.
 run main to read in data and get output.
+There are test driver in each class to test the APIs

 1. Relation class: A relation is a set of attributes and can be implemented easily using and array A of integers with values of 0 or 1, where A[i]=1 means that the attribute with ASCII (UNICODE) code i is in the relation.